-В. Annual Plan Elements B.1 Revision of PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?
-Y N Statement of Housing Needs and Strategy for Addressing Housing Needs. □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Homeownership Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Substantial Deviation. □ Substantial Deviation. (b) The PHA must submit its Deconcentration Policy for Field Office Review. (c) If the PHA answered yes for any element, describe the revisions for each element below: B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N Mixed Finance Modernization or Development.
+В. Plan Elements B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?
+Y N Statement of Housing Needs and Strategy for Addressing Housing Needs.
+Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+Financial Resources.
+Rent Determination.
+Homeownership Programs.
+Safety and Crime Prevention.
+Pet Policy.
+Substantial Deviation.
+Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each element below: Pet Policy has been updated to include revisions to service animal/assistance animals from Notice FHEO 2020-01.
+New policy attached. (c) The PHA must submit its Deconcentration Policy for Field Office Review.
+Deconcentration policy attached.
+B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N New Activities Hope VI or Choice Neighborhoods.
 Mixed Finance Modernization or Development.
 Demolition and/or Disposition.
 Conversion of Public Housing to Tenant Based Assistance.
-Conversion of Public Housing to Project-Based Assistance under RAD: Project Based Vouchers.
+Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.
+Project Based Vouchers.
 Units with Approved Vacancies for Modernization.
-Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
-If using Project-Based Vouchers (PBVs), provide the projected number of project based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-B.3 Progress Report.
+Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
+If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan. В.3 Progress Report.
 Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year Plan.
-See Attached
+See attached document.